Osmyl tetra-ammine chloride: Properties

-Osmyl tetra-ammmine chloride is prone to decomposition.
+Osmyl tetra-ammine chloride is prone to decomposition.
 In boiling water it disproportionates to osmium tetroxide and osmium oxydiammine chloride.
 When calcined in hydrogen, it yields osmium metal sponge.

 Despite its low solubility in water, solutions of the tetra-ammine chloride react with potassium ferrocyanide to produce a violet color.

 Uses

 Osmyl tetra-ammine chloride was used to recover metallic osmium.
 However, this application was abandoned in favor of ammonium hexachloroosmate(IV) due to unsatisfactory yields.
 Despite this, it is still readily available to purchase from some chemical suppliers.

 Related compounds

 Other osmyl tetra-ammine salts are known, such as the sulfate, nitrate, and oxalate.
 Their syntheses and characteristics are similar to those of the chloride.

 Their parent base, osmyl tetra-ammine hydroxide, is unstable and known only in solution.